Primary geoscience index covering paleontology and fossils.

-In addition to the WOS Core Collection database, within this interface we have temporary, separate access to Biosis Citation Index (1926-present), which has specific fields for taxonomic searching.
+In addition to the WOS Core Collection databases, within this interface we have temporary, separate access to Biosis Citation Index (1926-present) and Zoological Record (1868-present) which have specific fields for taxonomic searching.

 Google Scholar uses the popular Google search engine to enable searches for scholarly materials such as peer-reviewed papers, theses, books, preprints, abstracts and technical reports from broad areas of research.
 It includes a variety of academic publishers, professional societies, preprint repositories and universities, as well as scholarly articles available across the web.
 Google Scholar includes full text and citations.